 The Complete Beatles Recording Sessions, Mark Lewisohn

-The musicians were Tony Gilbert (first violin), Sidney Sax (violin), Kenneth Essex (viola) and Francisco Gabarro (cello).
+The session musicians on ‘Yesterday’ were Tony Gilbert (first violin), Sidney Sax (violin), Kenneth Essex (viola), and Francisco Gabarro (cello).
 After recording was complete the song was mixed for mono.